Assistant Research Professor and Director, Policy Research and Systems Change Lab

-Dr. Hanna is an Assistant Research Professor and Research Fellow for the Social Science Research Center (SSRC), where she has worked for over 15 years.
+Dr. Hanna is an Assistant Research Professor and Research Fellow for the Social Science Research Center (SSRC), where she directs the Policy Research and Systems Change (PRASC) Lab.
 During her time at the SSRC, Dr. Hanna has written, administered, and collaborated on grant projects addressing public policy and system change at the intersections of health, education, and the environment.

-Currently, she serves as Principal Investigator for the SSRC on a Health Resources & Services Administration-funded project that is a joint project of the University of Mississippi Medical Center and the SSRC at Mississippi State University.
-The 3-year, $10.5M MS Thrive! project is designed to examine and strengthen the developmental health system for young children in Mississippi, ranging from developmental health promotion, to screening, to referral and treatment.
+Currently, she serves as Co-Principal Investigator on a Health Resources & Services Administration-funded project that is a joint project of the University of Mississippi Medical Center and the SSRC at Mississippi State University.
+The 5-year, $17.5M Mississippi Thrive project is designed to examine and strengthen the developmental health system for young children in Mississippi, ranging from developmental health promotion, to screening, referral, and treatment.

 Dr. Hanna earned a PhD in public policy and administration and a MS in sociology from Mississippi State University (MSU).
 She received her undergraduate training in psychology at the University of Mississippi.
-She is a member of the Association for Public Policy Analysis and Management and was formerly named a Founders’ Forum Fellow for the American Society for Public Administration.
+She is a member of the American Society for Public Administration and was formerly named a Founders’ Forum Fellow.